Innovation

 Some of the key challenges we foresee are:

-- Grid capacity Sometimes we have more wind energy available in a region than the electrical lines are able to carry.
+- Grid capacity Sometimes we have more wind energy available in a region than the electrical lines can carry.

 - Oversupply In the future we expect the amount of available wind energy will exceed our demand for electricity for many hours in the year.

-- Clean, stored power, ready to go There will be times when the wind isn’t blowing and the sun isn’t shining, and we will need a source of clean dispatchable power to fill these gaps.
+- Clean, stored power, ready to go When the wind isn’t blowing and the sun isn’t shining, and we will need a source of clean dispatchable power to fill these gaps.

-Long-duration storage technologies can absorb excess renewable energy for continuous periods of many hours or even days and store this for later use at times when the wind isn’t blowing.
+Our team is working with emerging low-cost, long-duration energy storage technologies to help address these issues.
+These long-duration storage technologies can absorb excess renewable energy for up to 100 hours and store this for later use at times when the wind isn’t blowing.

-This is an exciting and progressive project that will go a long way to address Ireland’s energy needs.
-We look forward to sharing more on our energy storage technology solutions as they develop.
+This exciting and progressive portfolio will go a long way to address Ireland’s energy needs.
+For more, please visit our Battery Energy Storage page.

 Recreation